muhammadsohaibali/MultiBlogs/README.md

 - This is a front-end project using JSON Server as a mock backend.
 - Make sure to update API endpoint URLs to match your local JSON Server URL (e.g., `http://localhost:3000/`).
-- Do not push large folders like `node_modules/` to GitHub.
-Use a `.gitignore` file.

-## Future Improvements

-- Add blog editing functionality
-- Implement JWT authentication
-- Add pagination to blog lists
-- Deploy to GitHub Pages or Vercel

 ## Author